kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

     systemctl cat etcd.service
     ```

     Note the comment line in the output.
-This tells you where the service uint file is.
+This tells you where the service unit file is.
 We are going to need to edit this file in a later question!

     From the output, locate `--data-dir`